TEALSK12/2nd-semester-introduction-to-computer-science/units/7_unit/02_lesson/lesson.md

 * Ask Students the following
   * What is the name of the class?
-  * where the Pet object get instantiated?
+  * Where does the Pet object get instantiated?

 #### Instruction - `__init__`